PHANTOM: A smoothed particle hydrodynamics and magnetohydrodynamics code for astrophysics

 Documentation is maintained at phantomsph.readthedocs.org

 The easiest way to keep up with Phantom developments, get in touch with the developers or get help on newbie issues is to join the phantom slack channel.
+This channel is run on a volunteer basis, and relies on users helping each other.
 If your email is not already allowed to join by default, we will issue an invite as soon as you subscribe to one of the mailing lists:

 Phantom-announce is a low traffic read-only list for release announcements: